mastrojs/mastrojs.github.io/data/guide/server-side-components-and-routing.md

 ---
-title: Mastro server-side compo­nents and page handlers
+title: Mastro server-side compo­nents and routing
 ---

 Now that you know the basics of JavaScript, let's create a second page for your website.
 We'll be using a bit of server-side JavaScript and the minimal Mastro framework.